MartinPacker/mdpre/test.md

 	=toc 3

-This will limit the &TOC; to levels 1 to 3 and use the default title of "Contents".
+This will limit the Table Of Contents to levels 1 to 3 and use the default title of "Contents".

 You can change the title using e.g.